GideonZ/1541u-documentation/faq.rst

 * Use the remote interface using telnet;
 * Use the `Acid 64 Player Pro <https://acid64.com/>`_ SID player by Wilfred Bos.

-This SID player has the ability to play SID tunes over the netwerk on the Ultimate devices.
+This SID player has the ability to play SID tunes over the netwerk on one or more Ultimate devices.
 It is built to run on the Microsoft Windows Operating System.
 When using `Wine <https://www.winehq.org/>`_, Acid 64 Player Pro will also run on macOS and Linux.
+This for version 4.0 and higher it is unknown if it runs using Wine.

 * Use `Ultimate1541 Sid Remote 1.1 <https://csdb.dk/release/?id=157085>`_ by
   `L.A.
 Style of Genesis Project <http://csdb.dk/scener/?id=673>`_.
 This